point-church/point-church/readme.md

 ## Staging Environment

 WPEngine includes a 1-click staging environment.
 It works great for keeping a staging environment in-sync with production.
 Additionally we use git deployments to both production and staging.
+[Read the documentation](https://wpengine.com/support/set-git-push-user-portal)

+The URL for the staging repo is currently: git@git.wpengine.com:staging/pointchurch.git

 ## Major To-Dos: